shawngraham/presentations/tim/tim.md

 Note:
-archaeology had its moment about 20 odd years ago re computation: computation was there to *prove* something! it was all hypothesis testing, sampling strategies, models and the goal: 'mid range theory', something that would bridge the fragmentary evidence to the grand stories about the past we wanted to tell. the archaeology wars were bitter, divisive. there are still the true believers out there, but most now recognize that you do all of these things in a framework of interpretation, that the computation doesn't *prove* anything, in and of itself. instead, it helps tell better v worse stories. the DH versionn of this summed up in this lovely aphorism of trevor owens. and mining - problems and assumptions of data mining as used by humanists. note these are literary people; archaeos sorted this out a while ago https://academic.oup.com/dsh/article/23/4/409/1036906
+archaeology had its moment about 20 odd years ago re computation: computation was there to *prove* something! it was all hypothesis testing, sampling strategies, models and the goal: 'mid range theory', something that would bridge the fragmentary evidence to the grand stories about the past we wanted to tell. the archaeology wars were bitter, divisive. there are still the true believers out there, but most now recognize that you do all of these things in a framework of interpretation, that the computation doesn't *prove* anything, in and of itself. instead, it helps tell better v worse stories. the DH versionn of this summed up in this lovely aphorism of trevor owens. and mining - problems and assumptions of data mining as used by humanists. note these are literary people; archaeos sorted this out a while ago https://academic.oup.com/dsh/article/23/4/409/1036906.
+So, let's actually get to the meat and potatoes: what is topic modeling, what does it do, and why should I care?

 ---
 <br><b><Br><br><br><Br><br><br><br>